A guide to integrations that work with Zendesk and Shopify (2026)

 Beyond data display: Automating work with integrations

-Real efficiency comes from smart automation.
-By adding an AI layer that can understand what customers want, grab the right data from Shopify, and resolve common questions in Zendesk automatically, you give your support team their time back.
-They can finally stop answering the same questions over and over and focus on what they do best: building relationships with your customers.
+Real efficiency comes from smart automation that complements your existing tools.
+By adding an AI layer that can understand customer needs and grab the right data from Shopify, you can resolve common questions in Zendesk automatically.
+This gives your support team more time to focus on complex, high-value tasks and building lasting relationships with your customers.

 Get started with AI-powered integrations

-Ready to stop drowning in repetitive tickets?
-With eesel AI, you can deploy an AI agent that handles your most common e-commerce questions right out of the box.
+Ready to bring even more efficiency to your workflow?
+With eesel AI, you can deploy an AI agent that works within your Zendesk setup to handle most common e-commerce questions right out of the box.

 Ready to see how it works?
 Start your free trial today.